-7.3.1 AMIs
+7.5.1 AMIs

-- upload image: Uploads an image to OpenNebula - register image: Register an image into OpenNebula - describe images: Lists all registered images belonging to one particular user.
+- upload image: Uploads an image to OpenNebula - describe images: Lists all registered images belonging to one particular user.

-7.3.2 Instances
+7.5.2 Instances

-- run instances: Runs an instance of a particular image (that needs to be referenced). - describe instances: Outputs a list of launched images belonging to one particular user. - terminate instances: Shutdowns a set of virtual machines (or cancel, depending on its state). - reboot instances: Reboots a set of virtual machines. - start instances: Starts a set of virtual machines. - stop instances: Stops a set of virtual machines.
+- run instances: Runs an instance of a particular image (that needs to be referenced). - describe instances: Outputs a list of launched images belonging to one particular user. - terminate instances: Shutdowns a set of virtual machines (or cancel, depending on its state). - reboot instances: Reboots a set of virtual machines.

-7.3.3 EBS
+- start instances: Starts a set of virtual machines. - stop instances: Stops a set of virtual machines.

-- create volume: Creates a new DATABLOCK in OpenNebula - delete volume: Deletes an existing DATABLOCK. - describe volumes: Describe all available DATABLOCKs for this user - attach volume: Attaches a DATABLOCK to an instance - detach volume: Detaches a DATABLOCK from an instance - · create snapshot: - · delete snapshot: - · describe snpahost:
+7.5.3 EBS

-7.3.4 Elastic IPs
+- create volume: Creates a new DATABLOCK in OpenNebula - delete volume: Deletes an existing DATABLOCK. - describe volumes: Describe all available DATABLOCKs for this user - attach volume: Attaches a DATABLOCK to an instance - detach volume: Detaches a DATABLOCK from an instance - create snapshot: - · delete snapshot: - · describe snpahost:

-- allocate address: Allocates a new elastic IP address for the user - release address: Releases a publicIP of the user - describe addresses: Lists elastic IP addresses - associate address: Associates a publicIP of the user with a given instance
+7.5.4 Elastic IPs

-• disassociate address: Disasociate a publicIP of the user currently associated with an instance
+- allocate address: Allocates a new elastic IP address for the user - release address: Releases a publicIP of the user - describe addresses: Lists elastic IP addresses - associate address: Associates a publicIP of the user with a given instance - disassociate address: Disasociate a publicIP of the user currently associated with an instance

-7.3.5 Keypairs
+7.5.5 Keypairs